-B. Emergency Absentee Ballots
+C. Emergency Absentee Ballots

 An emergency Absentee Ballot ensures the voting rights of an elector suffering from an unforeseen illness, hospitalization or physical disability occurring within six (6) days immediately preceding the close of polls at an election, primary or referendum.
-The procedure for delivery and return of the emergency ballot is outlined in $\S 9$ 150c.
+The individual may appoint a designee to deliver the ballot for the procedure for delivery and return of the emergency ballot is outlined in § 9-150c.

-C. Presidential Ballot
+D. Presidential Ballot

-Each citizen of the United States who is at least eighteen years of age, who is a former resident and who has not forfeited such citizen's electoral privileges because of a disfranchising crime, may vote for presidential and vice-presidential electors, but for no other offices, in the town in this state in which such citizen formerly resided in the manner provided in §9-158c to §9-158m, inclusive. (§9-158b(c))
+Each citizen of the United States who is at least eighteen years of age, who is a former resident and who has not forfeited such citizen's electoral privileges because of a disfranchising crime, may vote for presidential and vice-presidential electors, but for no other offices, in the town in this state in which such citizen formerly resided in the manner provided in § 9-158c to § 9-158m, inclusive. (§ 9-158b(c)).
+Former residence